 During 2017, Matthew completed a successful tour of the U.S and Canada undertaken for the Royal Oak Foundation, Historic Seattle and Craigdarroch Castle.

-Matthew Williams has been an accredited lecturer for The National Association of Decorative and Fine Arts Societies since 2001, and has also lectured to the Universities of Nottingham, Swansea, Cardiff and Southampton, The Art Fund, The National Trust, The Furniture History Society and The Tate Gallery.
+Matthew Williams has been an accredited lecturer for The Arts Society since 2001, and has also lectured to the Universities of Nottingham, Swansea, Cardiff and Southampton, The Art Fund, The National Trust, The Furniture History Society and The Tate Gallery.
 He also lectures for The National Museum of Wales, Picton Castle, The Mount Stuart House Trust, Falkland Palace and Dumfries House.

 He has been awarded scholarships by The Attingham Trust in 2000 and 2003, as well as a Jonathan Ruffer travelling scholarship by The Art Fund in 2013.